bloodazinv/eMALL-REACT/README.md

 "eMALL-REACT" is an e-commerce web project built with REACT.js.

 Users can browse the products, sign up by email and google accounts, add item to their shopping cart and check out.
-Language:HTML/CSS/Javascript
+Language:HTML/CSS/Javascript.
-Authentication: Firebase
+Authentication: Firebase.
-Database: Firebase
+Database: Firebase.

 project sketch: